 A promo picture from the Disney film 'Onward' to represent the topic of the article - Onward Film Review: A Fatherly Quest By Disney

 Ian Lightfoot’s realisation that all the to-do list moments he wanted to have with his dad, should he ever get to see him, he had had with his big brother.
 It would have been nice to have had that kind of closeness and family connection with my parents or half-siblings, but I never did.
 Thanks to having BPD, I can’t even have that connection with anyone at all.

-The final acceptance of their stepfather that rounds off Onward were also a nice touch.
+The final acceptance of their stepfather that rounds off Onward was also a nice touch.
 Onward really hits you from all angles with it comes to the family structure and family love.

+A promo picture from the Disney film 'Onward' to represent the topic of the article - Onward Film Review: A Fatherly Quest By Disney